hartantoS21/mekari-test/README.md

 1. npm install faker
 2. npm install allure-commandline

-for run automation use
+To run the automation tests:
+1. Navigate to the directory containing the automation scripts.
-1. npm test
+2. Run the command npm test

 alternative run
 1. npx codeceptjs run --verbose